Benefits of Babywearing for Your Baby

 What may happen if the baby spends most of his time lying horizontally in a crib, attended to only for feeding and comforting, and then again separated from mother?
 A newborn has an inherent urge to become organized, to fit into his or her new environment.
 If left to his own resources, without the regulating presence of the mother, the infant may develop disorganized patterns of behavior: colicky cries, jerky movements, disorganized self-rocking behaviors, anxious thumb sucking, irregular breathing, and disturbed sleep.
 The infant, who is forced to self-calm, wastes valuable energy he could have used to grow and develop.

-While there is a variety of child-rearing theories, attachment researchers all agree on one thing: In order for a baby’s emotional, intellectual, and physiological systems to function optimally, the continued presence of the mother, as during babywearing, is a necessary regulatory influence.
+While there are a variety of child-rearing theories, attachment researchers all agree on one thing: In order for a baby’s emotional, intellectual, and physiological systems to function optimally, the continued presence of the mother, the most important benefits of babywearing, is a necessary regulatory influence.

-4. Sling babies get “humanized” earlier.
-Another reason that babywearing enhances learning is that baby is intimately involved in the caregiver’s world.
+Another of the ways the benefits of babywearing improve learning is that baby is intimately involved in the caregiver’s world.
 Baby sees what mother or father sees, hears what they hear, and in some ways feels what they feel.
 Carried babies become more aware of their parents’ faces, walking rhythms, and scents.
 Baby becomes aware of, and learns from, all the subtle facial expressions, body language, voice inflections and tones, breathing patterns, and emotions of the caregiver.
 A parent will relate to the baby a lot more often, because baby is sitting right under her nose.
 Proximity increases interaction, and baby can constantly be learning how to be human.
 Carried babies are intimately involved in their parents’ world because they participate in what mother and father are doing.
 A baby worn while a parent washes dishes, for example, hears, smells, sees, and experiences in depth the adult world.
 He is more exposed to and involved in what is going on around him.
 Baby learns much in the arms of a busy person.

 I have noticed that sling babies seem more attentive, clicking into adult conversations as if they were part of it.
 Babywearing enhances speech development.
 Because baby is up at voice and eye level, he is more involved in conversations.
 He learns a valuable speech lesson – the ability to listen.